TomMonks/des_sharing_lit_review/content/01_welcome.md

-# Preface
+# Overview

-These results accompany **Harper and Monks (2023).
-DES model sharing in healthcare: an analysis of the published literature 2019-2022**
+These results accompany **Monks and Harper (2023).
+Model and code sharing practices in healthcare discrete-event simulation: a systematic review**

 > An early version of these results was presented at the WSC2022 conference for the panel on **Grand Challenges in Healthcare Simulation**.
 Thanks goes to Prof Christine Currie for her support.